douglasfelipebs/douglasfelipebs/README.md

 - 🎓 Graduated in Software Engineering at [Universidade do Estado de Santa Catarina (UDESC)](https://www.udesc.br)

+- 🎓 Ongoing Post Graduation in Agile Methodologies at [UniCesumar](https://www.unicesumar.edu.br/)

 - 🔭 Always Looking for opportunities

 - 🌱 Specializing in **Node, Typescript, SQL Databases, Agile, and Leadership**

+- 🔗 Starting in **Blockchain and Crypto**

 - ⚡ Fun fact: **I really like American Football 🏈**